 Rather than ruining my home trying to turn it into a recording studio, I've gone in a more performative direction.
 I've brought together PCM and FM modules from the late Eighties with some semi-modular analogue-revival synths.

 That's all the big stuff; there are always odds and ends going on too.
-Lately I'm obsessed with moth orchids, Rubik's Cubes and genetic genealogy.
-I write a regular email of interesting things: join in with 💥BLAST!
+Lately I'm obsessed with moth orchids, Rubik's Cubes and reforestation.
+I write a weekly email of interesting things: join in with 💥BLAST!

 My love of analogue extends a little further than synths.
 I'm boring about vinyl and I really like print magazines, in particular right now: the wonderful Electronic Sound (obvs.), the BJP, Anxy, Tricycle, Lion's Roar, and Shelf Heroes.